sematic-ai/sematic/docs/api.md

     administrator has enabled the `ALLOW_HOST_PATH_MOUNTING` Server setting.
 More details can be found here: https://kubernetes.io/docs/concepts/storage/volumes/#hostpath

+- `annotations`: Dict[str, str]

+    The annotations that should be applied to the Kubernetes job (and therefore pod).
+    Note that ONLY annotations whose keys have been explicitly allowed by your Sematic cluster administrator will actually be applied.
+Any annotations whose keys have not been approved will be ignored.

+- `labels`: Dict[str, str]

+    The labels that should be applied to the Kubernetes job (and therefore pod).
+    Note that ONLY labels whose keys have been explicitly allowed by your Sematic cluster administrator will actually be applied.
+Any labels whose keys have not been approved will be ignored.

 ### `KubernetesSecretMount`

 Information about how to expose Kubernetes secrets when running a Sematic func.